INTRODUCTION

 The Supreme Court in the Communication Commission of Kenya & 4 others v

-Royal Media Services Limited & 7 others [2014] eKLR
+Royal Media Services Limited & 7 others [2014] eKLR provided the qualifications for

 one to be joined as an interested party.
 The Court relied on the holding of the High